-If you’re in the market for a used hunting rifle, it will come as no surprise to learn that the leader board is dominated by the likes of the Tikka T3, Sako 85, and Remington 700.
+If you’re in the market for a used hunting rifle, it will come as no surprise to learn that the leader board is dominated by the likes of the Tikka T3, Sako 85, Remington 700, and the best 30-06 rifle for hunting.
 The reasons for their popularity are well documented and completely understandable.
 But we at Calibre didn’t want to continue flogging that already very dead horse.
 Instead, we spent a few weeks scouring Canada’s used rifle market and began to notice that there might be some more interesting, unnoticed alternatives.
 Have we been neglecting the underdogs?

 Often referred to simply as a three-oh-three after it’s calibre, my first ever centre-fire rifle was one of these and, at my hands, it suffered years of foul-weather hunting trips, (accidental) swims on the beach, (also accidental) tumbles down single-slides, not to mention a shameful amount of general neglect and abuse.
 But it kept on working, and kept on hitting the target.
 I have long since lost count of how many deer it put down, and I still regret the day I sold it.
 The soft spot I gained for these rugged, no-frills rifles, is still present today, so I was delighted to discover that they are still a highly popular option in Canada.